hannesdatta/course-dprep/content/docs/modules/week3/_index.md

 ## Self-study and activities
 - Develop your R skills by working on the [Intermediate R on Datacamp](https://www.datacamp.com/courses/intermediate-r) (chapter 1, 2 and 3) course
-- Please work through the final part of the tutorial [R for Social Scientists](https://datacarpentry.org/r-socialsci/) (section 6)
+- Please work through the final part of the tutorial [R for Social Scientists](https://datacarpentry.org/r-socialsci/) (chapter 7, getting started with R Markdown)

 <!--- Demo clips on efficiency gains <!-- (2-minute clips); or podcasts-->